 The West African Meatpie is an exotic snack that is made up of a pastry case with beef, Diced Potatoes, and diced Carrots filling.
 This wheat version provides a little healthier variation to the Meat pies I grew up with?
 Try these whole wheat Meat pie recipe.
 These pies have a rich nutty flavor.
 They are irresistibly delicious with a rich and tender crust.

-Traditionally, white flour is used in making the Nigerian Meat pie.
+Traditionally, white flour is used in making Meat pie.
 However, curiosity led me to the adventure of using wheat flour and since then, I’ve been glued.
 I never knew that Meat pies can still be enjoyed if the white flour is substituted for the whole wheat flour.
 This brings a non-negligible difference to the nutritional validity of the food.
 As I stand right now, I don’t know which one I prefer between the Whole wheat Meat pie and the white flour meat pie, but I choose to follow what someone said on my Instagram page – why choose one when you can have the two. 🙂

 The whole idea of this Whole Wheat Meat pie is to make a Meat pie that is more nutritionally superior so that I can enjoy the indulgence of eating Meat pies with little to no guilt feeling.
 Though the quest began with me, however, I discovered myself and hubby got totally glued on it.
 Not just that, my picky eaters also joined in.

 The word ”best” is a word I try to shy away from but these whole Meat pies are so good and the only word I can use is nothing but the best in this situation.